Suffering

 The Five Aggregates: Introduction

-The Tathāgata explains that the root of all suffering lies in craving for sense pleasures and in clinging to the Five Aggregates as “me” or “mine.”
+The Tathāgata explains that the root of all suffering lies in craving for sense pleasures and clinging to the Five Aggregates as “me” or “mine.”
 But what exactly are these Five Aggregates?

-But here’s where the Tathāgata’s teaching departs from how we typically see things.
-We usually assume there is a “self” experiencing all of this, a permanent “I” at the center.
-The Tathāgata, however, teaches something quite different: that suffering arises because we fail to see that there is no inherent self behind the experience.
-It is not that an “I” is doing the perceiving, it is that the act of perceiving itself gives rise to the sense of “I.”
+He calls it clinging to the Five Aggregates because we mistakenly take them to be “me” or “mine.”
+We assume there is a “self” experiencing all of this, a permanent “I” at the center.
+The Tathāgata teaches that suffering arises because we fail to see that there is no inherent self behind experience.
+It is not that an “I” is doing the perceiving; rather, it is the act of perceiving itself that creates the sense of “I.”

 Now, let us look more closely at each of these Five Aggregates in turn.